HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 begin planning and organizing the work in a doc plan ([template](https://todhilton.com/technicalwriting/doc-plan-template/)), based on estimates from collaborating with peers and stakeholders.
-As we write the documentation, we'll follow style guides, adhere to company and industry standards, and iterate frequently based on feedback and reviews from subject matter experts and other writers or editors.
+As we write the documentation, we'll follow style guides, adhere to company and industry standards, and iterate on the content frequently based on feedback and reviews from subject matter experts and other writers or editors.

-The documentation we publish is the tip of the iceberg, with the program management, engineering, and much of the writing underneath the water, never to be seen by the readers.
+The documentation we publish is the tip of the iceberg, with the program management, engineering, and much of the writing work underneath the metaphorical water, never to be seen by the readers.

 <figure style="width: 400px" class="align-center">
   <a href="/images/DayInLifeOfTW-slide04.png">